shinonomeenana/Unibot/docs/en/usage/README.md

 - UniBot is a functional Discord bot that mainly provides query services related to "Project SEKAI Colorful Stage" Japanese server, international server, Traditional Chinese server and Korean Server.
 - By using this bot, you agree to the [Terms of Use](/en/licence/) and [Privacy Policy](/en/privacy/).
-- Due to the bot being added to too many servers, we are currently experiencing a high workload and cannot support new server additions.
-We apologize for any inconvenience this may cause

 ## Query Project Sekai Song Information
 ### pjskinfo